IN THIS ARTICLE

 What happens if I miss a dose (Vidaza)?

-Contact your doctor if you miss an appointment for your azacitidine injection.
+Call your doctor for instructions if you miss an appointment for your azacitidine injection.

 What happens if I overdose (Vidaza)?